Marketing Automation at Birkenstock Helped the Company Change Their Organizational Structure, Find and Fix Sales Funnel Bottleneck, and Increase Sales

 The drop in September 2020 was due to the fact that the email channel was still in its early stages of development.
 This means that the frequency of bulk campaigns was being adjusted, and the customer base was growing.

-In 2021, the order management system was still in the process of being connected, so not all orders were part of the Mindbox system yet.
+In 2021, the order management system was still in the process of being connected, so not all orders were part of the Maestra system yet.
 Additionally, the low numbers from February to May can be attributed partly to a decrease in Birkenstock’s mass mailings.
 Email frequency is now determined by an algorithm, preventing any sudden revenue drops in the future.

 In contrast, the October to December 2020 surge was related to seasonal promotions.
 For example, Black Friday brought in more than 5% of all orders in just 3 days.
 Meanwhile, the New Year’s promotion went brought in 2% of all orders in November and December.